kra3/simple-workQ/README.md

 # simple-workQ
-A prototype implementation of a very simple work queue using redis and scala.
+A prototype implementation of a very simple work queue based on redis

 Planning two endpoints:
 - To submit a job (which returns a unique identifier for the job)